PirateforFreedom/TypeAgent/README.md

 - Our codebase for the Luann builds heavily on [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file),Thanks for open-sourcing!
 - The difference of MemGPT(letta) and Luann is that Luann optimizes the entire memgpt code structure and creatively adds a complete memory module and knowledge base module.
 - The other main difference of MemGPT(letta) and Luann is that Luann can create various type  of agent,one architecture ,one pipline,one framework.
+- Documentation temporary reference [MemGPT codebase](https://github.com/cpacker/MemGPT?tab=readme-ov-file).Thanks letta
+- New ideas and new features will be added continuously,make everyone use very well
 - 欢迎投资人或者合作伙伴

 ## Roadmap
-goal: EQ and IQ AGENT  or  a tool man ,or briage of  llm and application
+goal: EQ and IQ AGENT  or  a tool man(not only chat but also do something automately) ,or briage of  llm and application